Mehrinoz Abbosova: Biography

 In 2014, Abbosova entered the Faculty of International Journalism of the Uzbekistan State University of World Languages.
 In 2017, she gave a speech at the 4th congress of the Kamalot Youth Social Movement.
-This speech caused President Shavkat Mirziyoyev to become interested in her.
-By the invitation of the president, Abbasova was appointed to the position of the chairman of the newly established Republican Council of Young Artists while she was still a student.
-In order to support artists, the Council organized the „Respublika yosh ijodkorlar forumi“, „Oʻzbekiston bahori“, „Samarqand sheʼr oqshomlari“, „Toshkent ilhomlari“ festivals; „Buyuklar biz bilan“, „Izhor“, „Duel“ competitions; „Tarjimonlar haftaligi“, „Zomin jilgʻalari“ conferences; „Orol odamlari“, „Cheksiz ijod-cheksiz imkon“ social projects.
+This caught the attention of President Mirziyoyev, who appointed Abbasova to chair the newly established Republican Council of Young Artists while she was still a student.
 In 2017, she was awarded the Medal of Fame.

-From 2018 to 2020, she completed a master's degree at the Higher Literature Course of Alisher Navoi Tashkent State University of Uzbek Language and Literature.
-In 2018, she became a member of the Writers' Association of Uzbekistan.
+From 2018 to 2020, she completed a master's degree on the Higher Literature Course of Alisher Navoi Tashkent State University of Uzbek Language and Literature.
+In 2018, she joined the Writers' Association of Uzbekistan.
 Since February 11, 2022, she has worked as an adviser to the director of the Youth Affairs Agency of the Republic of Uzbekistan on issues of the State language.

 Abbasova has contributed to the organization and implementation of several large projects in the Youth Affairs Agency of the Republic of Uzbekistan, in particular, the WikiStipendiya marathon.
-President of Uzbekistan Shavkat Mirziyoyev on June 30, 2022, in a speech at a solemn event dedicated to Youth Day mentioned this and said:
+In June 2022, President Mirziyoyev spoke at an event dedicated to Youth Day and said: